Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 Device | Example project
 ----|--------------------
 Giant Gecko | `STK3700_powertest`
-Mighty Gecko | `simple_rail_without_hal`
+Mighty Gecko | `simple_rail_without_hal`, `simple_trx_with_fifo`
 Thunderboard Sense 2 | `soc-thunderboard-sense-2`, `soc-empty`

 Build, install and run the sample to become familiar with the process.

-> Note: It is necessary to start with an example project with your board connected as Simplicity Studio will populate the build rules for the project with the appropriate values for your device.
+> Note: It is necessary to start with an example project with your board connected so that Simplicity Studio will populate the build rules for the project with the appropriate values for your device.
 >
-> There are many variants of a family of devices.
+> Also note: There are many variants of a family of devices.

 Please note the board (4) and part (2).